oliver2343/personal-website/README.md

-# personal-website
+# Cauclator
-My personal website
+My Cauclator

-Hey everyone today I made a website of how to write a letter.
-And if you want to see it just go to ocstewart.com and i hope you enjoyed! bye!
+Hello Internet So I have been working on this Caulcator with a youtube vid to help me.
+It took HTML, JS, and CSS.
+My dad helped me debug it.